umanusorn/KotlinSortingAnimation/README.md

 https://www.youtube.com/watch?v=kPRA0W1kECg

 My idea is to use recyclerView create bars represent the value of data.
-I have add an handler to delay the change on each swap data.
+I have add an handler to delay the change on each swap data.However, It doesn't work as I expected.
+User still need to press sortBtn to continue sort.

-However, I found a difficulty on update the adapter while sorting.